Online course designed for high school students

 - 100% online, works with your schedule

-- 20-25 hours of total instruction and course work, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support
+- 20 to 25 hours of total instruction and course work, including engaging multimedia, simulations, and curated assignments for which you will receive guidance and support

-- A flexible format: you’ll learn through engaging video.
-Tune in anytime that works for you.
+- A flexible format: You’ll learn through engaging video and can tune in anytime that works for you.

-- Engage with fellow students from around the world
+- Engage with students from around the world

 Mentoring

-You’ll receive guidance from a mentor who can support you and answer questions as you deepen your learning experience.
+You’ll receive guidance from a mentor who can answer questions and provide support throughout the course.
 You can expect:

 - Encouragement and direction on all assignments